 - Increase in global population from 5 billion in 1990 to 7.5 billion now and rising to 10 billion in 2050

 - The move from rural to urban.
-In 1800 90% of the world lived in in villages.
+In 1800 90% of the world lived in villages.
 In 2050 90% of the world will live within 5 miles of a city.
-The younger generation have already spearheaded this trend.
+The younger generation has already spearheaded this trend.

 - Massive decrease in global jobs and attrition of working hours as technology and automation take over, resulting in an increase in leisure time but a loss of sense of purposefulness coupled with mental health challenges (25% of the UK population experiences this at some stage).

 - The diminishment of human concentration levels as instant stimulation rolls out through the virtual world and we spend up to 80% of our time attached to mobile devices in one way or another.

 - Standardisation of our food content as scientific farming methods take over and drain the resources of the natural world to meet the needs of the increasing population.
 For example, there is only 10% of the large fish stock left in the seas since 1960.

 - The entire store of historic and contemporary knowledge being available to everyone along with exposure to the habits and culture of the entire world’s past and present.
 90% of the world’s data has been produced in the last 6 years alone.

 These and other macro factors are already accountable for some of the trends that we have all been experiencing in recent years.
 For example: